JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Added the web bundle analyzer #DONE

 ## Messaging
+- Let's use git to create a separate version to work on and then merge it with the main branch once I am finished with it
 - Separate page where users can message each other
 - Let's create a new branch separate from the main branch where I will work on Messaging then then merge them